 We're the United States of America.

-We're gonna win the war in Iraq.
+We're going to win the war in Iraq.

-We're gonna win the war on terror.
+We're going to win the war on terror.

 Why wouldn't you want to be on the winning side?

-Why, as a party do you insist on investing in defeat?
+Why, as a party, do you insist on investing in defeat?

 I know why.